jamiehull/OATIS/README.md

 ## Set Server IP Address

-Launch the Config tool, navigate to the Server Config tab.\
+Launch the Config tool using the main_config_tool.py script, navigate to the Server Config tab.\
 Select IP Settings.\
 Use the dropdown to select the interface you would like to use for server communication.
 Each entry in the dropdown will be an ip address of an active interface on the machine.\
 A loopback IP address will also be shown which can be used for system testing if you want to run the client and server on the same machine.